 Languages and Cultures is dedicated to helping a diverse student population acquire linguistic and cultural competence.
 We offer a Bachelor of Arts degree in Modern Language with a concentration in French, Japanese and Spanish as well as a minor in each of these languages.
-Additional course offerings are available in Arabic, Chinese, German, English as a Second Language, Latin, Ancient and Modern Greek.
+Additional course offerings are available in Arabic, Chinese, German, English for Academic Purposes, Latin, Ancient and Modern Greek.

 Museums are changing rapidly, and they need professionals skilled in leading the processes that are generating a new, community-oriented style of museology.
 The University of Missouri-St. Louis offers an innovative graduate program to meet this need.